aquasecurity/kube-bench/docs/README.md

 ## Check

 The CIS Kubernetes Benchmark recommends configurations to harden Kubernetes components.
-These recommendations are usually configuration options and can be specified by flags to kubernetes binaries, or in configuration files.
+These recommendations are usually configuration options and can be specified by flags to Kubernetes binaries, or in configuration files.

-The Benchmark also provides commands to audit a kubernetes installation, identify places where the cluster security can be improved, and steps to remediate these identified problems.
+The Benchmark also provides commands to audit a Kubernetes installation, identify places where the cluster security can be improved, and steps to remediate these identified problems.